-Benefits Description You pay After the calendar year deductible Surgical procedures HDHP A comprehensive range of services, such as: PPO: 5% of the Plan allowance Operative procedures Non-PPO: 25% of the Plan allowance and any • Treatment of fractures, including casting difference between our allowance and the Normal pre- and post-operative care by the surgeon billed amount Correction of amblyopia and strabismus Endoscopy and non-routine colonoscopy procedures Biopsy procedures Removal of tumors and cysts • Voluntary sterilization for men (e.g., vasectomy) • Correction of congenital anomalies - limited to children under the age of 18 unless there is a functional deficit (see Reconstructive surgery ) Requirements for bariatric surgery: - Eligible members must be age 18 or over; or for adolescents, have achieved greater than 95% of estimated adult height and a minimum Tanner Stage of 4, and - Have a minimum Body Mass Index (BMI) of 40 or greater than or equal to 35 (with at least one co-morbid condition present), and Failure to lower the body mass index within a medically supervised program of at least 6 months duration immediately preceding surgical authorization.
-See the clinical coverage policy at www.geha.com/Coverage-Policies for requirements for the supervised program; and - Complete a multi-disciplinary surgical preparatory regimen, which includes a psychological evaluation.
-Refer to GEHA's Bariatric surgery coverage policy at www.geha. com/Coverage-Policies for a complete list of preauthorization requirements. • Insertion of internal prosthetic devices (see Section 5(a), Orthopedic and prosthetic devices for device coverage information) • Treatment of burns • Assistant surgeons are covered up to 20% of our allowance for the surgeon's charge for procedures when it is medically necessary to have an assistant surgeon.
+D 64 D 44 17 Benefits Description You pay After the calendar year deductible Surgical procedures НДНР A comprehensive range of services, such as: In-network: 5% of the Plan allowance Operative procedures Out-of-network: 25% of the Plan allowance Treatment of fractures, including casting and any difference between our allowance and Normal pre- and post-operative care by the surgeon the billed amount Correction of amblyopia and strabismus Endoscopy and non-routine colonoscopy procedures Biopsy procedures Removal of tumors and cysts Voluntary sterilization for men (e.g., vasectomy) • Correction of congenital anomalies - limited to children under the age of 18 unless there is a functional deficit (see Reconstructive surgery ) • Surgical treatment of severe obesity (bariatric surgery): - Eligible members must be age 18 or over; or for adolescents, have achieved greater than 95% of estimated adult height and a minimum Tanner Stage of 4, and - Have a minimum Body Mass Index (BMI) of 40 or greater than or equal to 35 (with at least one co-morbid condition present), and - Complete a multi-disciplinary surgical preparatory regimen, which includes a psychological evaluation, and Have completed a 6-month plan of physician supervised diet documented within the last two years.
+See the clinical coverage policy at www.geha.com/Coverage-Policies for criteria of the supervised program and a complete list of preauthorization requirements, and - Preauthorization is required • Insertion of internal prosthetic devices (see Section 5(a), Orthopedic and prosthetic devices for device coverage information) Treatment of burns Assistant surgeons are covered up to 20% of our allowance for the surgeon's charge for procedures when it is medically necessary to have an assistant surgeon.
 Registered nurse first assistants and certified surgical assistants are covered up to 15% of our allowance for the surgeon's charge for the procedure if medically necessary to have an assistant surgeon.
 Note: Post-operative care is considered to be included in the fee charged for a surgical procedure by a doctor.
 Any additional fees charged by a doctor are not covered unless such charge is for an unrelated condition.
-Note: Voluntary sterilizations, surgically implanted contraceptives, injectable contraceptive drugs, intrauterine devices (IUDs), and diaphragms are listed as covered under Section 5(a).
-Family planning diaphragms are listed as covered under Section 5(a), Family planning.
+Note: Voluntary sterilizations, surgically implanted contraceptives, injectable contraceptive drugs, intrauterine devices (IUDs), and diaphragms are listed as covered under Section 5(a), Family planning .